NikiforovAll/nikiforovall.github.io/_posts/2021-03-23-endpoint-route-builder-extension-pattern.md

 });
 ```

-As you can see, `Endpoint` contains a `EndpointMetadataCollection` that holds various data put and managed during pipeline execution.
+As you can see, `Endpoint` contains an `EndpointMetadataCollection` that holds various data put and managed during pipeline execution.

 ```csharp
 /// <summary>